VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 * Maybe you find it ugly

 Things we don't traditionally think of as "part of the computer" do change how it feels to use it.
 If your chair or desk aren't comfortable and don't suit your needs, that's a problem.
 If you always go chasing the easy, quantifiable (and easily marketable) upgrades, you'll probably miss out on some of these vital points.

-To start with, this page will look at direct computer input devices.

-The next two will look at the environment (desk, chair, etc.) and output devices (monitors, speakers, etc.) respectively.

-Then we'll move on to the main event, juicy discussion of the software, websites, and tools we use, what problems they have, and what can be done about them.

 # Input Methods